Code of conduct

 Why did you drop Livefyre?

-What happens to our Livefyre accounts and comments?
+What happened to our Livefyre accounts and comments?

 Adobe bought Livefyre in 2016 and decided to shut down the version

 we were using; we had no choice but to move.
-Rather than switch to another third-party service, we opted to carry out our pre-existing plan to replace it with a native system that will better support our CMS and possible forums in the future.
+Rather than switch to another third-party service, we opted to carry out our pre-existing plan to replace it with a native system that will better support our CMS into the future.

 Livefyre accounts no longer work on the site as the service no longer works.
 You will need to create a new account to comment.
-We are still working on backfilling old Livefyre comments on the site.
-They won’t be pretty or attached to your accounts, but they will be archived.
-We are not sure what will happen to images.
+We are still working on backfilling old Livefyre comments on the site in an archival state.

 Are you going to do forums?